-- For bonded caps; weigh the core before capping.
-For Unbonded caps; weigh the core just before - Calculate the average (L/D). - Divide the weight by the volume of the core, calculated from the average diameter and length determined section 7.7 "Measurement". - Record the calculated density to the nearest 1lb/ft3.
+- Weigh the core. - For bonded caps; weigh the core before capping. - For Unbonded caps; weigh the core just before testing. - Calculate the average (L/D). - Divide the weight by the volume of the core, calculated from the average diameter and length measurement. - Record the calculated density to the nearest 1lb/ft3.